mayowaolatunji/Security-Research-Documentation---Portfolio/10-12-2024 puppyRaffleFindings.md

 - Checks-Effects-Interactions Pattern: Always follow the best practice of the checks-effects-interactions pattern, which involves checking conditions, updating state, and interacting with external contracts only after the state has been updated.

-## [H-2] Weak/Insecure Randomness in `PuppyRaffle::selectWinner` allows user to incluence or predict raffle  and/or winning puppy.
+## [H-2] The Weak/Insecure Randomness in `PuppyRaffle::selectWinner` allows the user to include or predict the raffle  and/or winning puppy.

 **Description:** Hashing `msg.sender`, `block.timestamp`, and `block.difficulty` produces random numbers and for the case of this raffle, it is considered Not Good.